FanPoints/server-js/docs/fanPointsManagement.md

 ### Access the Number of Fan Points for a User

-As a loyalty program owner, you can access the number of fan points a user has collected using the following code:
+As a loyalty program owner, you can access the number of fan points a user has collected using the following function:

 ```typescript
 client.fanPoints.getBalance('user id').then((balance) => {